 - If a user collects a Ticket/assigns a Ticket to herself from within PCM, the corresponding request is deleted from the PCC queue

-- If a user changes Team for a Ticket in PCM and there is a corresponding request in queue, the request is deleted.
-If the new Team is linked to PCC, a new request is added
+- If a user changes Team for a Ticket in PCM and there is a corresponding request in queue, the request is moved to the new queue if the new Team is linked to PCC.
+If the new Team is not linked to PCC, the request is deleted from queue.

 - If a user changes status on a Ticket in PCM

 …from Open to Resolved, the existing request in queue is deleted